Scatter charts and bubble charts in Power BI

 These instructions use the Retail Analysis Sample.
 To follow along, download the sample for Power BI service (app.powerbi.com) or Power BI Desktop.

-Select the yellow plus icon to create a blank report page .
+Open the report in Editing view and select the yellow plus icon to create a blank report page .

 From the Fields pane, select the following fields:

 If you're using Power BI service, make sure you open the report in Editing View.

 Convert to a scatter chart.
 In the Visualization pane, select the Scatter chart icon.

 Drag District from Details to Legend.
 This displays a scatter chart that plots Total Sales Variance % along the Y axis, and plots Sales Per Square Feet along the X axis.
 The data point colors represent districts:

 From the Fields pane, drag Sales > This Year Sales > Value to the Size area.
 The data points expand to volumes proportionate with the sales value.